theolivenbaum/resin/README.md

 ## Searchable vector spaces

-From embeddings extracted from document fields during the tokenization phase of a write session, spaces are constructed and persisted on disk as bitmaps so that they are scannable in a streaming fashion, so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small,
+From embeddings extracted from document fields during the tokenization phase of a write session, vector spaces are constructed and persisted on disk as bitmaps so that they become scannable in a streaming fashion, so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small,